How Migrations Work

 - Sync the files and database dump to the new MageMojo server

-- Copy any SSL certificates we can access for your site
+- Copy any SSL certificates that can be accessed

-- Copy any extra frameworks/databases we detect such as WordPress blogs integrated into your store
+- Copy any extra frameworks/databases detected such as WordPress blogs

-- Setup and import your database at MageMojo
+- Setup and import the database at MageMojo

-- Set the base URLs to a temporary domain (typically your MageMojo server hostname) or the server IP
+- Set the base URLs to a temporary domain (typically the MageMojo server hostname) or the server IP

 - Confirm the site loads

-- Review your site for malware (PHP backdoors etc)
+- Review the site for malware (PHP backdoors etc)

-- Review your site for missing patches and security updates
+- Review the site for missing patches and security updates

-Internally, we also conduct a second review after a technician completes the initial migration.
+Internally, MageMojo also conducts a second review after a technician completes the initial migration.
 The second tech checks that everything above was completed correctly and nothing was missed.

-After we confirm the site appears to be working as expected, we will update you for testing with a link to the migrated site and separate emails detailing the initial server setup and migration instructions.
+After confirming the site appears to be working as expected, MageMojo will request testing by the store owner with a link to the migrated site and separate emails detailing the initial server setup and migration instructions.

 Review and Testing

-During review, you should do at least the items on the list below.
 The purpose of the review period is to make sure everything you need is working for your store.
-Try to test the site as you would normally use it.
-Make changes in the Magento admin and test any business critical custom scripts or cron tasks you rely on.
+The site should be tested as it would normally be used.
+Changes should be made in the Magento admin and any business critical custom scripts or cron tasks tested.

 Check for any Magento extensions that require licenses.
-Make sure they are functioning and that you do not need an updated license.
+Make sure extensions are functioning and do not need an updated license.

-View your add-on domains and/or subdomains in MHM control panel.
-Make sure any that were setup on your old host are present here.
+View add-on domains and/or subdomains in MHM Admin panel.
+Make sure any that were setup on the previous host have been added.

-- Set maintenance mode at your old site to prevent orders
+- Set maintenance mode on the previous Magento site to prevent orders

-- Resync the database with a fresh copy from your old host
+- Resync the database with a fresh copy from the previous host

 - Update the nameservers